 Among all species of frogs, African dwarf frogs dwells more in water than any other frog.
-Infact they can’t survive without staying in water, but sometimes they do come up at the surface to breath.
+Infact they can’t survive without staying in water, but sometimes they do come up at the surface to breathe.
 If they’re totally aquatic, then why do they always jump up to the surface to breath?.
 In this article, I will explain why they come up on the surface to breath air.

 Why does my African dwarf frog keep coming up for air?
 African dwarf frogs live their entire live in water, but they need to rise up to the surface to breath air because they do not have gills but lungs.

 All frogs don’t have gills, but lungs, so they breath like humans.

 Hearing this for the first time, you might be wondering how an aquatic animal could have lungs like land animals instead of gills like water animals?

 The fact is, frogs have lungs and they breath oxygen through their skin/body.

 So you might be surprised to see your African dwarf frogs jumping up for air, which in reality should be aquatic animals.

 Well it’s just normal and all frogs do it.

 The truth is, no frog can live 100% in underwater for the rest of its life.

 Not even African dwarf frogs could do that.